Amy Kang (co-founder)

 Amy graduated from Columbia University with a B.A. in English Literature.
 She also studied visual arts at L’Ecole Marchutz in Aix-en-Provence, and has recently exhibited at the LongHouse Reserve (East Hampton), the Durst Foundation (New York), and the Make-A-Wish Foundation.
 Her current project involves transcribing the Bach Cello Suites into a series of paintings through a system of color-pitch correlation.

-Carol Gimbel
+Carol Gimbel (co-founder)

 Carol Gimbel is a visionary violist, educator, and international radio host.
 Her acclaimed projects include Music in the Barns and the award-winning #1000Strings, reimagining how classical music is performed, presented and taught.
 Ms. Gimbel is the co-host for Why Do We Only Listen to Dead People? on WFMU 91.9FM in NYC and NJ, the oldest freeform radio station in the U.S., where she explores the future of classical music with artists and thinkers.
 A passionate educator, she is Artist-in-Residence and Program Facilitator of the Viola Intensive Program (VIP) at the Philadelphia International Music Festival and creator of Violin Quest, a game-based learning tool that fuses classical technique with immersive play.
 Ms. Gimbel performs on the Ex-Emmanuel Vardi viola c.1725 and is pursuing interdisciplinary research in speculative design and classical music at New York University.